DataKind-DC/rcp2/Code/Munging/ACS/tract_blockgroup_2016/readme.md

 ## Introduction
 This folder contains two scripts: one that downloads raw ACS data, and<br>
 one that builds standardized features from that raw data.
+The code has been <br>
+tested on ACS 5-year estimates from 2014 through 2016.

 ## Setup
 * Make sure the necessary Python packages are installed using <br>